Get Started With High-Intensity Interval Training ► Top 6 HIIT Benefits

 3. A Big Smile

-Interval training creates a surge of endorphins, the natural opiates your brain produces as a result of difficult exercise.
-Because of its short bursts of strenuous activity, interval training drastically boosts endorphin production, so you’ll experience a true “runners high” and will feel happy and energized after your workout.
+Interval training creates a surge of endorphins, the natural opiates your brain produces due to challenging exercise.(5) Because of its short bursts of strenuous activity, interval training drastically boosts endorphin production, so you’ll experience a true “runner’s high” and feel happy and energized after your workout.

-4. Increased Speed and Endurance
+4. Increased Explosive Power, Speed, and Agility

 For example, HIIT helps your body learn to burn lactic acid more efficiently – allowing you to exercise for a longer period of time before fatigue sets in.
-Interval training makes it easier to go farther and faster with more energy, and will also help with your other cardio activities, including hiking, biking, swimming and skiing.
+Interval training makes it easier to go farther and faster with more energy and will also help with your other cardio activities, including hiking, biking, swimming, and skiing.

 5. A Healthier Heart

-Although high intensity intervals accelerate your heart rate, HIIT can actually decrease strain on your heart.
-Over time, cardiovascular exercise can increase your heart stroke volume, or the amount of blood that your heart pumps per beat.
+Although high-intensity intervals accelerate your heart rate, they can decrease the strain on your heart.
+Over time, cardiovascular exercise can increase your heart stroke volume or the amount of blood your heart pumps per beat.
 Interval training maximizes cardiovascular benefits, so it can quickly increase stroke volume, making your heart stronger and more efficient.
-HIIT also maximizes the other benefits of cardiovascular exercise, including decreasing your risk of both heart disease and high blood pressure.
+HIIT also maximizes the other benefits of cardiovascular exercise, including decreasing your risk of heart disease and high blood pressure.(7,8,9)

 6. Fewer Sick Days